Using black seed oil for cancer and tumors

 Researchers under Freddie Bray of the International Agency for Research on Cancer (IARC) in Lyon, France, found that there were 12.7 million new cases of cancer in 2008 and that this figure will rise to 22.2 million by 2030.

-The reasons for the rise are demographic and lifestyle factors, smoking, depleted value in our foods, drug use, alcohol, air pollution.
+Among the many reasons for the dramatic rise in cancer are demographic and lifestyle factors, smoking, depleted nutrients in our food, drug use, alcohol, chemicals, and air pollution.

-Extracts of the blessed seed have patents for:
+Extracts of The Blessed Seed oil have patents for:

-In 1997 at the Cancer Research Laboratory of Hilton Head Island, South Carolina, USA, it was proven that the blessed seed oil had enormous success in tumour therapy without the negative side effects of common chemo-therapy.
+In 1997 at the Cancer Research Laboratory of Hilton Head Island, South Carolina, USA, it was proven that the black seed oil had enormous success in tumor therapy without the negative side effects of common chemo-therapy.

-They found that it increased the growth rate of bone marrow cells by a staggering 250% and it inhibited tumour growth by 50%.
-It stimulated immune cells and raised the interferon production which protect cells from the cell destroying effect of viruses.
+They found that it increased the growth rate of bone marrow cells by a staggering 250% and it inhibited tumor growth by 50%.
+It stimulated immune cells and raised the interferon production which protects cells from the cell destroying the effect of viruses.

-They confirmed the strongly anti-bacterial and anti-mycotic effects and that it has an effect in lowering the blood sugar level which is essential for the treatment of diabetes.
+They confirmed the strongly anti-bacterial and anti-mycotic effects and that it has an effect on lowering the blood sugar level which is essential for the treatment of diabetes.

 They concluded that black cumin seed oil is an ideal candidate for use in cancer prevention and cure and that it has remarkable promises for clinical use.